 Other Civil Demand Letters:

 Civil Demand Letters may be sent for a variety of other claims for compensation through the civil court system.
-For example, many attorneys send Civil Demand Letters to tortfeasors (those who committed a civil tort, like negligence) for personal injury claims and property damage claims.
+For example, many lawyers send Civil Demand Letters to tortfeasors (those who committed a civil tort, like negligence) for personal injury claims and property damage claims.

 If You or Your Business Receive a Civil Demand Letter, Contact The Jacobs Law, LLC Immediately.